patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

   - Changes that alter component behavior.
   - Changes that alter a consumer’s build process.
   - Changes that impact bundle size.
-  - Changes to the signature of an event handler
+  - Changes to the signature of an event handler.